EJ72/RizomLink-for-Cinema4D/README.md

       Get Button: Manually retrieve updated UV data from RizomUV and apply it to the selected Cinema 4D object.

       Auto Update Mode: Enables continuous monitoring of UV changes in RizomUV in real-time and sends that data back to Cinema 4D.
+(Disabled Currently)

 4. Edge Export Functionality

       Export Edges Option: Allows exporting selected edges from the active polygon object to RizomUV for more precise edge-based operations.
+(Disabled for NGons Currently)

 5. UV Data Normalization and Adjustment